ToolJet/ToolJet/docs/docs/sso/general-settings.md

 ## Enable Signup

 You can enable/disable `Enable signup`.
-If its enabled, New account will be created for user's first time sso sign in.
-Only existing users will be allowed its disabled.
+If it is enabled, new account will be created for user's first time SSO sign in else only existing users will be allowed to sign in via SSO.

 ## Allowed domain

-You can set allowed domains for sso login, can add multiple domains comma separated.
+You can set allowed domains for SSO login, can add multiple domains comma separated.
 Allowed all domains by default.